 5. Sing the tune of your potential:

-You must know how to sell yourself.
+You must know how to sell yourself when you write a cover letter.
 To be sold, you need to have some potential and be aware of them.
 Convince your manager how your potential topped with your professional commitments, can serve them in the best way possible.